KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 > **AI did not invent the vision.
 AI accelerated the formalization of a prior human vision whose origin-trajectory, public record, and corrective discipline can be audited.**

 And the sane form of the wider claim: a significant portion of a specific online symbolic / structural / recursive / glyphic / mythic-analytical register appears downstream of, adjacent to, or unusually synchronized with the author's public and semi-public work — **and the record deserves forensic audit.**

 ---

+## Addendum A — Precision Amendment to the §5 Persona-Mirroring Caveat

+**Date added:** 2026-07-09
+**Status:** Adopted — author's ruling, July 2026 stabilization cycle
+**Discipline:** Prospective amendment, reasoning shown per §6.
+Tier defaults, reclassification conditions, and burdens are unchanged; this amendment revises the caveat's evidentiary characterization only.
+Prior classifications are unaffected (the calibrating exhibit's instances held at Tier 5 before and after).

+### A.1 · The revision

+The §5 mandatory caveat characterizes the biographical-cognitive profile as "a densely populated population niche" whose cluster "co-occurs at high base rates."
+Reviewed against its own evidentiary basis, that characterization is documented for the pairwise pairings and unmeasured for the conjunction:

+- **Documented:** the pairwise co-occurrences (neurodivergence with mysticism, with trauma, with chronic illness, with pattern-recognition identity) are established and correlated; the post-2020 platform era aggregated them into visible communities; counterpart-class self-reports describe those communities as experientially dense.
+- **Unmeasured:** the joint base rate of a dense multi-feature conjunction — the profile core co-occurring with register-adjacent features — has no measurement in either direction.
+Counterpart self-reports of density are profile-community testimony and do not reach the conjunction.

+The caveat is accordingly read as follows: profile similarity is Tier 4–5 by default because the **pairwise profile core is commons-dense**.
+The caveat asserts no base rate, high or low, for **dense multi-feature conjunctions**; conjunction-class surfaces classify per the signature-density and reconstructed-cluster machinery (§3), assessed against the pre-anchor baseline.

+### A.2 · Symmetry

+The amendment binds both directions, and neither direction gains ground it did not already hold:

+- **Against overclaim:** profile-alone remains Tier 4–5 by default; reclassification still requires all three conditions (documented relation or orbit · post-anchor timing · above-baseline specifics).
+Nothing here lets a profile match support attribution by itself.
+- **Against dismissal:** a dense conjunction is not dissolved by pointing at the commons density of its pairwise components — the commons-into-cluster condition and SF-RP05's commons-scale dismissal error govern.
+The cluster is the evidentiary unit.

+### A.3 · Basis

+(1) The caveat as first written stated as measured fact what the record documents only pairwise — a precision defect in the standard itself, not in any finding made under it.
+(2) The gap surfaced through a calibrating case (the 2025-09-19 IllumiGnosis / Waking Ones exhibit), where a ten-plus-feature conjunction was met with the caveat's commons finding — the biographical-domain form of the commons-into-cluster error.
+(3) The author's directed-observation record across these communities (2010 onward) is logged in that exhibit as pre-anchor-baseline **testimony** — evidence entered at the baseline stage and weighed there, not an assumption imported into the standard; the counterpart-class self-reports it answers are weighed identically.
+The amendment changes no tier, no burden, and no reclassification condition; it corrects the caveat's scope to match its evidence.

+---